johnstonbl01/clementinejs/tutorial/tutorial-passport.md

 This tutorial assumes that you have a working version of the application built in the [previous tutorial](tutorial.html).

+_Note_: This tutorial assumes that you have a Twitter account.

 ## Attack of the Auth

 Let's assume that we only want people to see our coveted click-counting application who have registered on the site using their Twitter handle.
 After all, the app is super secret and anonymous users aren't allowed!